Vetledrage/WeatherApp/README.md

 ## Case 3.
 Vær- og farevarsel for yngre brukere

 #### Pawcast is a weatherApp that is made to inform a younger audience about weather and dangeralerts.
-Using child friendly design and fun features we want to attract users from the age 9-25.
+Using child friendly designs and fun features we want to attract users from the age 9-25.
 #### Key features in the app are API calls getting the newest weather info and dageralerts and presenting it.
 Getting the location of user, but also making it possible for user to choose a specific location.

 # installations